tdonker/domain-driven-design-links/boundedcontextquotes.md

 * p54: Bounded contexts are used to form a **protective boundary** around models that helps to prevent software from evolving into a BBoM.
+* p88: Figure 6-12: depicts the Shipping Subdomain containing **two bounded contexts**: Basket Bounded Context and Pricing Bounded Context.
+So a subdomain can consists of multiple Bounded Contexts!
 * p119: A bounded context is defined based on **team’s language,** and physical artifacts.
 * p126: Treat bounded contexts like the **borders of a country**.
 Nothing should pass into the bounded context unless it goes through the border control and is valid.
 Just like countries where people speak a different language, so does the code within your bounded context.
 * p128: There are two aspects of a problem domain that you can use as a guide to **identifying bounded contexts** — terminology and business capabilities.